History de MIAMI

 Décembre 2014

-After 54 years of conflict, diplomatic relations between the United States and Cuba were re-established by U.S. President Barack Obama and his Cuban counterpart Raúl Castro.
-It was on this occasion that Obama pronounced the now famous phrase "Todos somos americanos".
-This rapprochement was supported by the Vatican and Pope Francis who sent separate letters to both leaders.
-An exchange of prisoners followed, but the issue of the embargo on Cuba was still not resolved.
+After 54 years of conflict, US President Barack Obama and his Cuban counterpart Raúl Castro re-established diplomatic relations between the United States and Cuba.
+It was on this occasion that Obama uttered the now famous phrase "Todos somos americanos".
+This rapprochement was supported by the Vatican and Pope Francis, who sent separate letters to the two leaders.
+A prisoner exchange followed, but the issue of the embargo on Cuba remained unresolved.

 Mars 2015